News about a kidnapped child or teen can worry parents everywhere. But it's important to remember that most kids pass through childhood safely.

 Talking to Kids About Strangers

-Talk to your kids often about safety.
-Give them the basics on how to avoid and escape potentially dangerous situations.
-Teach them to:
+One of the challenges of being a parent is teaching your kids to be cautious without filling them with fear or anxiety.
+Talk to your kids often about safety, and give them the basics on how to avoid and escape potentially dangerous situations.

 - Never accept candy or gifts from a stranger.